ssandrews/Smoldyn/docs/user-guide/getting-started.md

 They are 2D structures in 3D simulations, or 1D lines or curves in 2D simulations (or 0D points in 1D simulations).
 Each surface has a `front` and a `back` face, so molecules can interact differently with the two sides of a surface.
-Each surface is composed of one or more **panels**, where each panels can be a rectangle, triangle, sphere, hemisphere, cylinder, or a disk.
+Each surface is composed of one or more `panel`s, where each panel can be a rectangle, triangle, sphere, hemisphere, cylinder, or a disk.
 Surfaces can be disjoint, with separate non-connected portions.
 However, all portions of a given surface type are displayed in the same way and interact with molecules in the same way.

-Surfaces get defined in `surface blocks,` which start with `start_surface` and the surface name, and end with `end_surface`.
+Surfaces get defined in `surface blocks`, which start with `start_surface` and the surface name, and end with `end_surface`.
 Within the surface block, define molecule interactions with this surface using the `action` or `rate` statements.
 In this case, the statement `action all both reflect` states that